ptsteadman/notebook/stories/summer-of-entropy.md

 <hr>

 Chris worked at Facebook.
-It was his first job after graduation, and he was arriving at the office later and later each morning.
+It was his fifth week, and he was starting to arrive at the office later and later each morning, just like last summer.
 After he sat down at his desk, he typically procrastinated for a few hours by reading his newsfeed, until he couldn't stand it anymore.
-He was angry at all the little bits of content stealing his time, his summer.
+He was angry at all the little bits of content stealing his time, his spirit.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
 One of his coworkers had shared the article, saying something about